-Visitors who are exhausted from a long day of sightseeing are recommended to visit a Korean style spa called jjimjil-bang.
-Most jimjil-bang establishments in Korea are equipped with all kinds of great entertainment along with their main sauna facilities, allowing visitors to spend leisure time as they relax.
-With the growing popularity, jjimjil-bang facilities have captured not only the hearts of Koreans but also visitors from abroad, giving the opportunity for jjimjil-bang businesses to spread outside of Korea.
+Visitors who are exhausted from a long day of sightseeing are recommended to visit a traditional Korean sauna called jjimjilbang.
+Most jimjilbang establishments in Korea are equipped with all kinds of great entertainment along with their main sauna facilities, allowing visitors to spend leisure time as they relax.
+With the growing popularity, jjimjilbang facilities have captured not only the hearts of Koreans but also visitors from abroad, giving the opportunity for jjimjilbang businesses to spread outside of Korea.

-Before entering the main area where jjimjil-bang facilities are open for both genders, visitors will first be guided into a segregated locker room after paying for admission.
-Once inside, guests will be given with a dry towel, T-shirt, shorts, and a key for storage.
-Usually, jjimjil-bang is divided into the spacious main lobby where everyone can relax and a series of sauna rooms, each built with materials that offer different benefits.
+Before entering the main area where jimjilbang facilities are open for both genders, visitors will first be guided into a gender-segregated locker room after paying for admission.
+Once inside, guests will be given a dry towel, T-shirt, shorts, and a key for a locker.
+Usually, jimjilbang is divided into the spacious main lobby where everyone can relax and a series of sauna rooms, each built with materials that offer different benefits.

-Bath supplies are not provided, although guests can purchase disposable shampoo, hair conditioner and other bath products at additional cost.
-Take note that although there may be sleeping rooms, visitors will not be provided with blankets or pajamas.
+Bath supplies are not provided, although guests can purchase single-use shampoo, hair conditioner and other bath products within the jjimjilbang.
+Take note that although there may be sleeping rooms, blankets are not provided.
 Additional fees may be charged if guests decide to stay longer than 24 hours.

 The most popular subsidiary facilities include the snack bar and the cafeteria.
-Chilled sikhye (sweet rice drink) and roasted eggs are Koreans’ most favorite combination of snacks at jjimjil-bang.
+Chilled sikhye (sweet rice drink) and roasted eggs are Koreans’ most favorite combination of snacks at jimjilbang.